Lumarstar/AISG_Foundations_In_AI/Intermediate Python/6__capstone_project.md

   # and all_walks has been set up already
   np_aw_t = np.transpose(np.array(all_walks))

-  # select last row from np_aw_t because it is the end point of all the walks
+  # select the last row from np_aw_t because it is the end point of all the walks
   ends = np_aw_t[-1, :]

-  # plot histogram of ends and display the plot
+  # plot a histogram of ends and display the plot
   plt.hist(ends)
   plt.show()
 ```